Ris345/Ris345/README.md

 # 💫 About Me:
 I am a Full Stack Developer who started with JavaScript and ReactJS.
 However, I am more drawn to backend work and am currently sharpening my skills in Python and Java.

-I am building a Gmail agent—a cron job that cleans and filters emails—and I’m really excited to share it!
+I am building a Gmail agent!

 # 💻 Tech Stack: